cgre23/cgre23.github.io/index.md

 ---
 **My recent activities**

+* July 2023: My contribution to the success of the experiment carried out at European XFEL exploring the resonant X-ray excitation of the nuclear clock isomer 45Sc has been acknowledged, as the manuscript has been recommended for publication in Nature. <br>

 * June 2023: I presented a lecture on Machine Learning Performance Metrics at the Hochschule Darmstadt for 4th semester students. <br>

 * April 2023: I was invited to talk about my work on using Computer Vision techniques for crystal calibration at the SPIE conference in Prague in April. <br>